394-s25/community-talks/README.md

 ### Third-Party Connections
 The app uses icons from Font Awesome at this Fontawesome kit: https://kit.fontawesome.com/9b807e0756.js

+The app also uses cheerio and axios in the server for fetching and parsing HTML data (from the cityofevanston page).
+All in compliance to the cityofevanstons web scraping policies.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>